MoroccoJUG/Adopt-a-JSR/README.md

  2. Join the on going discussions and give you feedback when ever you have it
  3. Play with the early build of the implementations
  4. Watch this github repository, more content will be availble.

+Morocco JUG leading team will be doing this:
+ 1. We'll be also watching the mailing lists
+ 2. We will take the most interessting topics from the mailing list and create blog posts to share them with you
+ 3. At our mounthly meetings we will take 15 to 30 min ( or more if needed ) to introduce you the content of those blog post and gather live feedback

 [https://glassfish.java.net/adoptajsr/]:https://glassfish.java.net/adoptajsr/